Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/emotes/readme.md

 ### Credits:
 Gandalf2k15 - porting and refactoring

-Avunia Takiya - refactoring code and adjusting existing sound files, adding *bawk, *caw, *caw2
+Avunia Takiya - refactoring code and adjusting existing sound files, adding more emotes VOREstation - a couple of the soundfiles and emote texts